Porous cylinder arrays for optimal wake and drag characteristics: Results

+We note that while we aimed to perform sensitivity analysis for all of the cylinders in each array, perturbing certain cylinders would have resulted in an overlap or collision with neighboring cylinders, and thus, these cylinders were excluded.
+Furthermore, Figure~\ref{fig:sense-highlight} highlights only those cylinders that displayed the highest and lowest sensitivity for a given configuration, although several of the unmarked cylinders were also examined.
 Overall, the observations presented here indicate that the internal arrangement of cylinders in an array is an important consideration for controlling drag and enstrophy.
 The sensitivity analysis reveals that enstrophy is minimized by directing incoming flow to pass within the array, which leads to vorticity cancellation \citep{Moulinec2004,Ricardo2016} and the suppression of individual vortex shedding due to the attachment of boundary layers among neighbouring cylinders.
-We note that drag is usually dependent on the frontal surface area of an object.
-However, in a porous array, the effective surface area perpendicular to the local flow direction is dependent inherently on the flow patterns, and cannot be determined by considering the geometry alone.
-The effective direction of oncoming flow for each internal cylinder in an array can vary, and can also can fluctuate with time as vortex shedding occurs.
-Hence, we can surmise that drag exhibits a complex relationship with internal cylinder placement.
+We also observe that drag appears to be dependent on the projected frontal area, as well as on boundary layer attachment among neighbouring cylinders to a smaller extent.
+Variation in drag based on cylinder placement was also observed in the study by \citet{Shan2019}, who found that random physical arrangements resulted in higher drag compared to uniform grid arrangements.
 These observations indicate that a high-level metric such as porosity may not be sufficient on its own to predict wake characteristics for porous arrays.